-The Dominion Theatre is a large theatre on the corner of Tottenham Court Road and Charing Cross Road.
+The Dominion Theatre, home to the ‘Bat out of Hell’ musical, is a large theatre on the corner of Tottenham Court Road and Charing Cross Road.
 It’s literally a stones throw from the Tottenham Court Road Underground station and Charing Cross station (Trafalgar Square) is just around the corner, so it’s easily accessible from all parts of London.
 Leicester Square is also a short walk away where there’s a multitude of restaurants and fast food places for before or after the show (I normally grab a slice, or two, of take-away pizza before a show for a quick snack, especially if I’ve been at work or uni before I go).

 The size of the theatre means you can’t miss it and the stage is huge, however it also means the auditorium is rather large too.
 This would be great in a sold-out show, however when I went to see it, it wasn’t even half full.
 This meant that the show had a sort of ‘dead’ feeling even though it was very well performed.
 The audience did try and make up for this fact by cheering extra loud after each song, but even with this additional effort you could tell the place wasn’t full, which isn’t really the atmosphere you want from a rock musical.